 Monday.
 Welcome to Nairobi!
-We’ll be there to collect you at Nairobi Airport and transfer you to our camp.
+We’ll be there to collect you at Nairobi Airport and transfer you to the Kenya Comfort Hotel.
+Tonight you will stay in shared dorms.
 There will be a pre departure meeting at 17.00.
 Overnight - Nairobi

 Day 6: Kisii & the Gusii Highlands

 Masai Mara - Kisii/Kericho Area.
-After breakfast we leave the Masai Mara and head to Kisii/Kericho passing through the picturesque tea plantations along the way.
+After breakfast we leave Lake Nakuru and head to Kisii/Kericho passing through the picturesque tea plantations along the way.
 These towns are the main commercial centres in the Gusii Highlands, where cash crops like tea and coffee thrive because of its equatorial climate.
 We replenish our stocks before heading for Tanzania tomorrow.
 Overnight - Kisii/Kericho Area (B, L, D)

 Day 7: Musoma

 Kisii/Kericho - Musoma.
 We depart Kenya and head south into Tanzania.
 After border formalities, our drive takes us through the scenic granite landscapes adjacent to Africa’s largest lake – Lake Victoria.
 We spend the night at a campsite on the banks of Lake Victoria in the fishing town of Musoma.
 Overnight - Musoma (B, L, D)